|

 This collection consists of photographs of family, friends, scholarship

-recipients, educational and social organizations, events, locations, building structures,
+recipients, educational and social organizations, events, locations, building

-the Mallet Ranch in Hockley, Cochran, and Terry Counties of Texas in 1903.
-Helen DeVitt
+DeVitt who established the Mallet Ranch in Hockley, Cochran, and Terry Counties

-Jones was a strong supporter of the Museum and Ranching Heritage Center at Texas Tech
+of Texas in 1903.
+Helen DeVitt Jones was a strong supporter of the Museum and

-University.
+Ranching Heritage Center at Texas Tech University.
 She died in 1997.

 Jones, J. Lee, Jr.

-Photograph collection, 1880-1970, 1944
+Photograph Collection, 1880-1970, 1944

 82 copy prints

-SWCPC 296, E2
+SWCPC 296 E2

 Consists of photographs of business activity in Colorado City, Texas

-(1896-1913), the oil industry in Mitchell County, and World War II leaders, and bulks with
+(1896-1913), the oil industry in Mitchell County, and World War II leaders, and

-photographs of store interiors (1896-1913).
-It also contains photographs of the discovery
+bulks with photographs of store interiors (1896-1913).
+It also contains

-of an oil well in the Permian Basin and Winston Churchill's visit to Advance Headquarters
+photographs of an oil well discovery in the Permian Basin and Winston

-of Supreme Headquarters American Expeditionary forces (SHEAF) at Portsmouth, England,
+Expeditionary forces (SHEAF) at Portsmouth, England, during August 1944.
+The

-during August 1944.
-The collection also includes photographs of Maurice Thompson as a
+collection also includes photographs of Maurice Thompson as a child (1920).

-An attorney in Colorado City, Texas, J. Lee Jones, Jr. received his law degree from the
+An attorney in Colorado City, Texas, J. Lee Jones, Jr. received his law degree

-Texas, and served as chairman of the mineral law section for the State Bar of Texas.
-Jones
+the University of Texas, and served as chairman of the mineral law section for

-collected material documenting the history of Texas.
+the State Bar of Texas.
+Jones collected material documenting the history of

 Jones, Lewis